audeering/audformat/docs/update-database.rst

     db.update(db_update)
     db['table'].df

-As expected, this not only updates the table data, but also adds the new gender scheme:
+Note that this not only updates the table data, but also adds the new gender scheme:

 .. jupyter-execute::